Developing the East Preston Uranium Project in the Athabasca Basin

 Alex Klenman has served as president and CEO of Azincourt since July of 2017.
 He brings over 30 years of business development, marketing, finance, media and corporate communications experience.
 Klenman has held and currently holds senior management and board positions in both the public and private sectors, including the CEO position of Nexus Gold Corp., CEO of Leocor Ventures and director of Corporate Development for Arbor Metals Corp.
 From 2010 to 2014, he was VP of Communications and partner with Falcon Point Capital Partners, a firm that provided finance, communications and marketing initiatives for TSX Venture listed resource companies.
 Klenman also spent 10 years in broadcasting, which included notable board positions with CKVU Television and Canwest Pacific Television in Vancouver.

-C. Trevor Perkins, B.Sc., P.Geo. — Exploration Manager
+C. Trevor Perkins, B.Sc., P.Geo. — Vice President for Exploration

 C. Trevor Perkins is a professional geologist with wide-ranging experience in planning and executing mineral exploration programs and managing exploration teams.
 He brings a proven track record of discovery and results from a successful 25 year career in mineral exploration in some of the world’s most prolific mining regions.